hunterloftis/playfuljs/content/articles/raycaster.md

 };
 ```

-The camera's most important properties are resolution, field-of-view (fov), and range.
+The camera's most important properties are resolution, focal length, and range.
 - *Resolution* determines how many strips we draw each frame: how many rays we cast.
-- *Field-of-view* determines how wide of a lens we're looking through: the angles of the rays.
+- *Focal length* determines how wide of a lens we're looking through: the angles of the rays.
 - *Range* determines how far away we can see: the maximum length of each ray.

 ### Putting it all together